franz-alt/simd-puzzles/README.md

 ### Example

+#### Build At Console

 To build the library on Unix/Linux try:

     mkdir build
     cd build
     cmake ..
     make -j`nproc`

+#### Build With Docker

+At the [docker](docker) subdirectory several Dockerfiles are available to build the library based on different Linux distributions.

+To build a Docker image based on Debian Buster type:

+    docker build -f Dockerfile.debian-buster --force-rm -t simd-puzzles:0.1 .

+inside the [docker](docker) subdirectory.
+When building a Docker image all benchmark scripts are processed.

+A bash script inside the Docker container could be started with:

+    docker run -it simd-puzzles:0.1 /bin/bash

 ## Extend Puzzles